Thinking of solo travel? CLICK HERE to find out more

 Not only that, but each manufacturer has its own 'last' - the form on which the shoe is made.
 So if you have wide feet, you'll need a brand whose shoes are made for wide feet.
 Trying different models won't make a difference - it's the brand you need to change.
 For example, Merrell shoes fit me perfectly but that might not be the case for you.

 One piece of advice when you go boot shopping: take your own hiking socks.
-Your boots won't fit the same with ordinary socks provided by the shop.
+Your boots won’t fit the same as ordinary socks provided by the shop.

 Break them in!